All Episodes

 That's what's going to happen.

-Uh I'll just read uh and no comments from YouTube.
+And no comments from YouTube.

-Oh, alright then.
+Oh, all right then.

-Well, uh head over to your segment, Nick.
+Well, head over to your segment, Nick.

-Okay, well let's see if the tech works for my segment, because then you'll you'll see some real boomers.
+Okay, well, let's see if the tech works for my segment.

 The old unplug and plug back in is a classic.

-It actually works though.
+It actually works, though.

 Always works everywhere.